deepprajapatineu/TaskManager/README.md

 4. **Configure Firebase:**

-   Edit a file firebase.js in the config folder with your Firebase configuration:
+   Edit a file firebase.ts in the config folder with your Firebase configuration:

    ```bash
    import { initializeApp } from "firebase/app";